Why choose China?

 - Early April: Assistants receive their school allocations

-- April – July: Assistants complete online TEFL course and visa application process
+- April – July: Assistants complete online TEFL course and visa process

 - 14 – 29 August: Assistants attend TEFL training course in Beijing.